-The Consolidated Omnibus Budget Reconciliation Act is referred to as COBRA.
-Under COBRA, you can continue healthcare coverage that would otherwise end because of dependent eligibility and because of voluntary or involuntary termination for reasons other than gross misconduct.
-You may also continue healthcare coverage that would otherwise end because you did not return to work after an unpaid leave under the Family and Medical Leave Act.
+Under the Consolidated Omnibus Budget Reconciliation Act is referred ("COBRA"), you can continue healthcare coverage that would otherwise end because dependent eligibility and because of voluntary or involuntary termination for reasons other than gross misconduct.
+You may also continue healthcare coverage that would otherwise end because you did not return to work after an unpaid leave under FMLA.
 You may keep this continuation coverage for up to 18 months, provided you pay the required cost of the continued coverage.
 The monthly premium is 102 percent of the cost of coverage (you pay the full premium plus 2% administrative fee).

-If you or your dependent is disabled under the Social Security Act at any time during the first 60 days of COBRA continuation coverage you have, because of termination of employment or change in employment status, an additional 11 months of coverage may be available.
+If you or your dependent is disabled under the Social Security Act at any time during the first 60 days of COBRA continuation coverage you have because of termination of employment or change in employment status, an additional 11 months of coverage may be available.
 To be eligible for this disability extension, the disabled person must receive a Social Security disability determination and notify People First within 60 days of the determination.
 Both the Social Security disability determination and the notice to People First must happen before the end of the initial 18 months of COBRA coverage.